apache/apisix-website/website/docs/general/blog-contributing-guide.md

 ##### tags

 Required field, tag, which is used to categorize the blog.
-Each post has and can only have one tag.
-If more than one tag is suitable, please choose the most suitable one.
+Each post can have more than one tag.
 The available tags and explanations are as follows.
+If none of the tags below fits, please leave a comment in your pull request, and we will handle it together.
 Please note that these tags and rules of applying tags could change over time.

 - **Community**: community related, e.g. "How to contribute to an open source project without writing code?"
 - **Events**: event-related, for example: online live stream, event previews, meetups, and online meeting, etc.